 To apply, please send your cover letter and resume to firstname.lastname@example.org with the position title in the subject line.

-- Work with participants to create songs from their lyrics.
+- Collaborate with participants to create songs from their original stories, poems, and scripts.

-- Collaborate with teaching artists to assist in vocalizing a song.
+- Collaborate with other teaching artists to assist in vocalizing a song.